How Much Does a Can of Paint Weigh? Understanding the Details

 How Can You Accurately Calculate the Weight of a Paint Can?

 4. Use the Density Formula: To find the total weight, multiply the volume by its density.
-For example, for a gallon of water-based paint with a density of 10 lbs/gal, the calculation would be:
+For instance, for a gallon of water-based paint with a density of 10 lbs/gal, the calculation would be:

 • Weight = Volume × Density